Herolias/MidnightMiner/README.md

 A CLI tool to automate Midnight Scavenger Hunt browser mining.

+## Note
+This is a very experimental tool, use at your own risk.
+If you encounter any issues, please open an issue on GitHub or write to me on Discord (@herolias).

 ## Quick Install (Linux/macOS)

 You can install the latest version with a single command: